davidbarone/Dbarone.Net.Extensions.Collections/README.md

 # Dbarone.Net.Extensions.Collections

+**NOTE: THIS REPOSITORY HAS BEEN ARCHIVED AND IS NO LONGER ACTIVELY MAINTAINED.
+REFER TO  https://github.com/davidbarone/Dbarone.Net.Extensions FOR ACTIVE DEVELOPMENT.**

 A library of .NET extension methods for working with arrays, hash tables, dictionaries and collections.

 ## Extension Methods